 16 – Sixteen, Clumsy and Shy

 Patrick was 16 years old when he was first captured.
 He spent six years in Ireland as a slave, escaping at the age of 22.
 These are the only precise chronological indications that he gives us.
 He’s rather fuzzy on the rest of his life.
 He says he began dreaming of being called back to Ireland ‘after a few years’, when he was back in Britain.
 He relates confessing something to a close friend on the occasion of his becoming a deacon.
 This same individual apparently divulged it to Patrick’s superiors 30 years later, which instigated his trial.
 This suggests that Patrick was already in middle age just before the start of his Irish mission.
-Patrick later mentions a priest whom he had raised since infancy.
+Patrick later mentions an Irish priest whom he had raised since infancy.
 For this boy to have been old enough to be a priest, suggests that Patrick’s mission lasted at least several decades, echoing his own words that he was in old age at the time of his writings.
-That’s about all we can say about him.
+That’s about all we can say about him chronologically.
 He does not provide us with any clear indications of exact years or even specific decades.
 He’s generally regarded as dating to the 5th Century, but he could equally be at home in the late 4thC.
 The next time you read something that confidently proclaims an exact date or time for Patrick and his mission – feel free to fart in its general direction.

 17 – Body Of Evidence